Fuel Injection means the supply of fuel in the combustion chamber of an internal combustion engine.

-In a petrol engine, fuel injection is carried out by carburetor.
+In a petrol engine, fuel injection is carried out by a carburetor.

 Fuel injection atomizes the fuel through a small nozzle under high pressure.

-Carburetor relies on suction created by intake air accelerated through a venture tube to draw the fuel into the main stream.
+Carburetor relies on suction created by intake air accelerated through a venturi tube to draw the fuel into the mainstream.

-There are various fuel injection system used in automobile engineering.
+There is various fuel injection system used in automobile engineering.
 Here you find all of them.

-So, Here are Fuel Injection System in Diesel Engine
+So, Here is the Fuel Injection System in Diesel Engine

 Air Blast Injection

-This is an old method which is obsolete nowadays.
+This is an old method that is obsolete nowadays.
 In this method, Air is compressed at very high pressure by means of an Air Compressor.